mettal-stable/mettal-icp-dashboard/README.md

 # Mettal Dashboard + ICP Frontend Auth

 ### [Dashboard Demo](https://dashboard.mettal.mx/)
-At the momento this demo does not have a SSL you need to accept it to access
+At the moment this demo does not have a SSL, you need to accept it to access

 ### To run app